Note: For the complete details, see our full Citation Policy.

 Citation of Forrester’s Research is a client privilege.
 Forrester reviews all non-client requests on a case-by-case basis.

 Can we post Forrester reports in their entirety on our website?

 Full reproductions and/or distributions of Forrester reports are prohibited unless appropriate reprint rights have been purchased.
-For policies around promoting reprint rights, please see our full Citation Policy, our Guide to Reprints, or reach out to the Citations team or your account manager.
+For policies around promoting reprint rights, please see our full Citation Policy, our Reprints Dos and Don’ts guide, or reach out to the Citations team or your account manager.

 What do we need to submit for review?

 Please provide the Citations team with the full citation and context for your request.
 Please include a draft copy of any press releases and mock ups of other marketing materials, such as social posts, email campaigns (including subject line), advertisements, etc. See our checklist, which will assist you in gathering the necessary materials for the review process.

 Is there a preferred document format in which Citations should be submitted?

 All copy (landing page, press release, blog, social media, etc.) should be submitted in an editable format.
 This includes copy that appears in accompanying graphics, mock ups of which also need to be submitted.
 If you are submitting a shared document, please ensure access to email@example.com has been granted or that the link is fully accessible to those receiving it.

 How quickly will the Citations team get back to us?

 The Citations team will reply to your request by email within two business days.